Blackjacx/WWDC/README.md

 Usually it is much faster to read through some bullet points instead of watching a 50 min session video.
 Then if you find something interesting you can still watch it.

+> This is work in progress since it is a lot of effort to watch all the videos by myself.
+So either please be patient or just [open up an issue](https://github.com/Blackjacx/WWDC/issues/new) to make a suggestion which session notes you like to see here asap :)

+## Contribution

 Feel free to submit a `PR` if I got something wrong or you have an improvement suggestion.
 Also have a quick look in [CONTRIBUTING.md](CONTRIBUTING.md) if you want to contribute.

-> This is work in progress since also for me it is a lot of effort to watch all the videos.
-So either please be patient or just [open up an issue](https://github.com/Blackjacx/WWDC/issues/new) to make a suggestion which session notes you like to see here asap :)

-## Contributors

 Thanks so much to EVERYBODY who contributed and improved the overall quality of the notes and those who added complete notes to the list: